 The PhD program requires course work, successful completion of two comprehensive examinations, and the completion of a PhD Dissertation.
 Throughout their PhD program, students are expected to be involved in professors’ projects.
 This work helps students gain first-hand experience in conducting research, from the formulation of the research question to the completion of the research paper.
 In most cases, students have the opportunity to present their work with professors at professional conferences and subsequently to publish this work.

-Students in the program are required to have two years of residence and to complete ten half-year courses (4.5 FCE).
-As part of their ten courses, students are required to take the following courses:
+Students in the program are required to have two years of residence and to complete nine half-year courses (4.5 FCE).
+As part of their nine courses, students are required to take the following courses:

 - SOC 6101H Contemporary Sociological Theory